-3.2 Information Technology Core Requirement
+3.3 Information Technology Core Requirement

-All MSPPM students must take 90-728 Introduction to Database Management plus at least six units from the courses listed below.
-Students may take additional courses from the lists as advanced policy or methods courses where cross-listed, but students may not use any course to satisfy both an information systems core requirement and an advanced requirement.
+MSPPM students must take 90-728 Introduction to Database Management and an additional six units of information technology courses from the list below.
+Students may not double count courses to satisfy both an IT requirement and advanced coursework requirements.